-Turning to test-conditional coverage, the impossibility of test-conditional coverage in the nonatomic setting is established by \citet{lei2014distribution,vovk2012conditional}; Theorem~\ref{thm:conditional_infinite} and Corollary~\ref{cor:infinite-lebesgue} give a version of these results. \citet{duchi2024predictive} extend these results to a setting where the distribution of $X$ is nearly nonatomic (in the sense that $P_X$ can only place extremely small mass on any point).
-The relaxed version of test-conditional coverage, and the corresponding hardness result, Theorem~\ref{thm:hardness-test-conditional-coverage-relaxed}, appear in \citet{barber2021limits}.
-The key ingredient in the proof of that theorem is Lemma~\ref{lemma_for_thm:hardness-test-conditional-coverage-relaxed}; we give a proof with a simplified construction relative to the original proof in \citet{barber2021limits}.
-Multiple recent works have proposed methodologies to consider more practical relaxations of test-conditional coverage, for detecting regions of $\cX$ where local coverage is too low (or too high) and adjusting the constructed predictive interval to avoid such issues, e.g., \cite{ali2022lifecycle}.
-The construction of the group-conditional conformal prediction set can also be motivated as a quantile regression on the set of scores, as developed in the work of \cite{jung2022batch}. \cite{jung2022batch,gibbs2023conformal} extend the group-conditional approach to handle overlapping groups, and other relaxations of conditional coverage.
+Turning to test-conditional coverage, achieving coverage conditionally on a discrete covariate is discussed in many papers, dating back to early work such as \cite{vovk2003mondrian}.
+In contrast, the impossibility of test-conditional coverage in the nonatomic setting is established by \citet{lei2014distribution,vovk2012conditional}; Theorem~\ref{thm:conditional_infinite} and Corollary~\ref{cor:infinite-lebesgue} give a version of these results. \citet{duchi2024predictive} extends these results to a setting where the distribution of $X$ is nearly nonatomic (in the sense that $P_X$ can only place extremely small mass on any point).
+The relaxed version of test-conditional coverage, and the corresponding hardness result (Theorem~\ref{thm:hardness-test-conditional-coverage-relaxed}), appear in \citet{barber2021limits}.
+Multiple recent works have proposed methodologies to consider more practical relaxations of test-conditional coverage, for detecting regions of $\cX$ where local coverage is too low (or too high) and adjusting the constructed prediction interval to avoid such issues, e.g., \cite{ali2022lifecycle}.
+The construction of the group-conditional conformal prediction set can also be motivated as a quantile regression on the set of scores, as developed in the work of \cite{jung2022batch}. \cite{jung2022batch,gibbs2023conformal} extends the group-conditional approach to handle overlapping groups, and other relaxations of conditional coverage.

-\citet{lofstrom2015bias} study label-conditional coverage, which we discuss in Section~\ref{sec:lab-conditional}. \citet{ding2024class} extend label-conditional coverage to settings with a large number of classes, with an approach based on clustering.
+\citet{lofstrom2015bias} study label-conditional coverage, which we discuss in Section~\ref{sec:lab-conditional}. \citet{ding2024class} extends label-conditional coverage to settings with a large number of classes, with an approach based on clustering.
 Mondrian prediction (Section~\ref{sec:mondrian}) and its accompanying guarantee (Theorem~\ref{thm:mondrian-cvg}) are developed in \citet{vovk2003mondrian, vovk2005algorithmic}, and the results for bin-wise test-conditional coverage (Theorem~\ref{thm:bin_conditional}) and label-conditional coverage (Theorem~\ref{thm:lab-cond-cvg}) can be viewed as special cases.